EmanUnion - Religious Knowledge

 Brahma ejaculates and drops his semen after staring at the face of Sati,

-3. Indra raped the wife of Brihaspatiβs brother
+3. Indra assaulteded the wife of Brihaspatiβs brother

 4. Gautama curses Indra for raping his wife